joelouthan/theologic.us/content/posts/2015-10-21-devotions-mark-811-13-jesus-opens-our-minds-so-we-now-understand-god.md

 dsq_thread_id:
   - 4307146952
 categories:
-  - Family Devotions
+  - Devotions
 tags:
-  - The Gospel of Mark
+  - 'Devotions: Mark'

 ---
 Mark 8:11–13 **The Pharisees came and began to argue with him, seeking from him a sign from heaven to test him.
 And he sighed deeply in his spirit and said, “Why does this generation seek a sign?
 Truly, I say to you, no sign will be given to this generation.”
 And he left them, got into the boat again, and went to the other side.**